Tubthumper: Composition

 A recurring lyrical theme on Tubthumper is social commentary, in particular class conflict.
 However, critic Elisabeth Vincentelli opined that the group had "toned down some of the radical rhetoric", and that the album's lyrics, where they were previously had a "brusque directness", Tubthumper contained "oblique pathos".

 The song "One by One" has been described as an "elegiac tale of treachery" committed by politicians.
-"The Good Ship Lifestyle" criticizes "lifestylism", which the group defined as the "practice of wrapping yourself in a blinkered, self-perfecting, ideologically-sound cocoon", telling other people how to live their lives but not abiding those rules oneself.
+"The Good Ship Lifestyle" criticises "lifestylism", which the group defined as the "practice of wrapping yourself in a blinkered, self-perfecting, ideologically-sound cocoon", telling other people how to live their lives but not abiding those rules oneself.

 Tubthumper incorporates a number of musical styles, including synth-pop, hip hop, jungle, and madrigals.
 The album was noted for its presence of trumpet solos.
 Music critic Greg Kot likened the album's catchiness to that of the Spice Girls.
 An album review by Rolling Stone compared the musical style of "Smalltown" to that of British alternative group Everything But the Girl, while deeming the album's overall genre "radio-friendly dance pop".
 The Los Angeles Times concurred that the album was dance-pop.

 Critical reception

 Tubthumper garnered praise from critics upon its release.
 Writing for AllMusic, Stephen Thomas Erlewine called it a "distinctive" album, concluding that "there's a handful of cuts scattered throughout the record that make the album worthwhile."
 Entertainment Weeklys Tom Lanham wrote that "social commentary never tasted so sweet" and awarded the album a "B+".
 Greg Kot, writing for the Chicago Tribune, praised the album and commented that the group "sounds way too smart to be so easily dismissed".
 He went on to call the album "twice as catchy... and four times as riotously subversive" as the Spice Girls' music.

 Some critics were more lukewarm in their assessments of the album, however: Rolling Stones Elisabeth Vincentelli awarded the album 3 stars and opined that the album's lyrics "have traded the brusque directness of yore for oblique pathos", though she did go on to praise "Smalltown" as being "coolly collected" and "Tubthumping" as having "a fist-in-the-air quality that would work equally well at a union rally and in an arena."
 She concluded that the album "may not enlighten the masses, but it'll make them dance".
 Music critic Robert Christgau awarded the album a 3-star honourable mention rating and cited "Tubthumping" and "Amnesia" as highlights, with the note "Tub as platform, tub as cornucopia, tub as slop bucket".

-The song Tubthumping was added to the videogame Fortnite Festival.